-Mr. John Luen Wai Lee, BBS, JP, aged 73, was appointed a Director of the Company in March 1991 and is the Managing Director and the Chief Executive Officer of the Company.
+Mr. John Luen Wai Lee, BBS, JP, aged 74, was appointed a Director of the Company in March 1991 and is the Managing Director and the Chief Executive Officer of the Company.
 He is an executive director and the Chief Executive Officer of LCR and HKC, as well as an independent non-executive director of New World Development Company Limited and UMP Healthcare Holdings Limited, both are public listed companies in Hong Kong.
 Mr. Lee is an authorised representative of the Company, LCR and HKC.
 In addition, he holds directorships in certain subsidiaries of the Company.
 Mr. Lee is a Fellow of The Institute of Chartered Accountants in England and Wales, the Association of Chartered Certified Accountants and the Hong Kong Institute of Certified Public Accountants.
 He was a partner of Price Waterhouse (now known as PricewaterhouseCoopers) in Hong Kong and has extensive experience in corporate finance and capital markets.
-Mr. Lee is an Honorary Fellow of the City University of Hong Kong, a Justice of Peace in Hong Kong and an awardee of the Bronze Bauhinia Star by the Government of the Hong Kong Special Administrative Region.
-Mr. Lee is active in public service.
-Over the years, he has served as a member or chairman of different government boards and committees in Hong Kong, including a member of the Hong Kong Hospital Authority and the Chairman of the Hospital Governing Committee of the Queen Elizabeth Hospital.
-Currently, he serves as the Chairman of the Hospital Governing Committee of Hong Kong Children's Hospital, a member of the Public Service Commission and a member of the Investment Committee of the Hospital Authority Provident Fund Scheme.
+Mr. Lee is an Honorary Fellow of the City University of Hong Kong, a Justice of Peace in Hong Kong and an awardee of the Bronze Bauhinia Star by the Government of the Hong Kong Hospital Authority and the Chairman of the Hospital Governing Committee of the Queen Elizabeth Hospital.
+Currently, he serves as the Chairman of the Hospital Governing Committee of Hong Kong Children's Hospital.